temisis/Romantikflix/README.md

 # Romantikflix

-The iea is to create a page similar to Netflix, as an exercise of my abilities with html and css.
+The idea is to create a page similar to Netflix, as an exercise of my abilities with html and css.

  I decided to focus on making a "Romantikflix" a service dedicated to movies, series and animations that emphasize romantic relationships.